Public Participation and Eligibility

 • You are currently incarcerated for a reason other than a felony conviction.

-Typed signatures on applications cannot be accepted, unless you are a voter who requires accommodations due to physical disability.
-If you are unable to sign your application or mark your ballot by hand due to a disability please visit the Secretary of the Commonwealth of Massachusetts Page About Voting with Disabilities for information on requesting an accommodation.
+• Typed signatures on applications cannot be accepted, unless you are a voter who requires accommodations due to physical disability; if a voter is unable to sign their application or mark their ballot by hand due to a disability please visit the Secretary of the State of Massachusetts Page About Voting with Disabilities for information on requesting an accommodation.

 Absentee Ballot Application for Military & Overseas Voters